michael-milette/moodle-filter_filtercodes/README.md

 * {recaptcha} : Display the ReCAPTCHA field - for use with Contact Form for Moodle.
 Note: Will be blank if user is logged-in using a non-guest account.
 * {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
+* {toggleeditingmenu} : A Turn Editing On or Turn Editing Off custom menu item.
+Note that you need to add your own dash(es).
 * {editingtoggle} : "off" if in edit page mode.
 Otherwise "on".
 Useful for creating Turn Editing On/Off links.
 * {fa/fas/far/fal fa-...} : Insert FontAwesome icon.
 Note: FontAwesome Font/CSS must be loaded as part of your theme.
 * {glyphicon glyphicon-...} : Insert Glyphicons icon.
 Note: Glyphicons Font/CSS must be loaded as part of your theme.